ttrouill/complex/README.md

 ```
 The corresponding expressions must be written in their batched form, i.e. to compute the scores of multiple triples at once.
 For a given batch, the corresponding embeddings are retrieved with `self.e[self.rows,:]`, `self.r[self.cols,:]` and `self.e[self.tubes,:]`.

-Then in the case of the DistMult model, the trilinear product between these embeddings is computed, here by doing first two element-wise multiplications and then a sum over the columns in the `self.pred_func` expression.
-The `self.pred_func` expression must yield a vector of the size of the batch.
+In the case of the DistMult model, the trilinear product between these embeddings is computed, here by doing first two element-wise multiplications and then a sum over the columns in the `self.pred_func` expression.
+The `self.pred_func` expression must yield a vector of the size of the batch (the size of `self.rows`, `self.cols`, ...).
 The loss defined in `self.loss` is the squared-loss here (see the `DistMult_Logistic_Model` class for the logistic loss), and is averaged over the batch, as the `self.loss` expression must yield a scalar value.
 The regularization defined here is the L2 regularization over the corresponding embeddings of the batch, and must also yield a scalar value.

-That's all you need to define your tensor factorization model!
+That's all you need to implement your own tensor factorization model!
 All gradient computation is handled by Theano auto-differentiation, and all the training functions by the [downhill](https://github.com/lmjohns3/downhill) module and the `Abstract_Model` class.